donsheehy/metricspaces/docsource/source/examples.md

 <!-- /code_chunk_output -->

-One case where you might want to pass a distance method explicitly if it has a name other than `dist`.
+One case where you might want to pass a distance method explicitly is if it has a name other than `dist`.
 This can be useful for wrangling your distance into a `MetricSpace` object.
 Here is an example.